packetsss/linkedlistpy/README.md

-# pylinkedlist - a linked list library
+# pylinkedlist - a Linked List library
 **This library provides linked lists so that you won't have to build your own! (especially for evil interviews)**

 ![Tests](https://github.com/packetsss/pylinkedlist/actions/workflows/tests.yml/badge.svg)